howtographql/howtographql/content/frontend/react-urql/4-routing.md

 ### Create a Header

-Before we move on and configure the different routes for your application, you need to create a `Header` component that users can use to navigate between the different parts of your app.
+Before you'll configure the different routes for your application, you need to create a `Header` component that users can use to navigate between the different parts of your app.

 <Instruction>